m2dsupsdlclass/lectures-labs/README.md

   src="slides/04_conv_nets_2/images/Logo_Master_Datascience.png" width="300"/></a>
 </p>

+### Note: We're adding content to this lecture for early 2018, expect a few broken things in the notebooks and slides during this process

 ## Table of contents

 The course covers the basics of Deep Learning, with a focus on applications.